By 1900, as a result of the Dawes Act and the Curtis Act, approximately one-half of land previously owned by Indian tribes was owned by whites.

-In 1901, the Wichita Mountains Wildlife Refuge was founded, encompassing 59,020 acres, and is the oldest and largest of nine National Wildlife Refuges in the state.
+In 1901, the Wichita Mountains Wildlife Refuge, the oldest and largest of nine National Wildlife Refuges in the state, was founded.

-In 1905, after petitioning congress to hand over jurisdiction, 57 acres was given to Arkansas.
+After petitioning congress to hand over jurisdiction, the 57 acres was given to Arkansas in 1905.

 In 1905, the Sequoyah Statehood Convention laid the groundwork for the Oklahoma Statehood Convention, which took place two years later.

-On June 16, 1906, Congress enacted a statute authorizing the people of the Oklahoma and Indian Territories, as well as Arizona and New Mexico, to form a constitution and state government in order to be admitted as a state.
+On June 16, 1906, Congress enacted a statute authorizing the people of the Oklahoma and Indian Territories (as well what would become the states of Arizona and New Mexico) to form a constitution and state government in order to be admitted as a state.

 On November 16, 1907, President Theodore Roosevelt issued Presidential Proclamation no. 780, establishing Oklahoma as the 46th state in the Union.